muyun/dev.myviews/README.md

-#### A personal sharing system caring your privacy and security firstly
+#### A Online personal bookmark APP caring your privacy and security firstly

 Just click [imarks](http://insightmarks.herokuapp.com), and register it, then you can **record your personal notes or thoughts online**.